hyrumwhite/spicyjs-reactor/README.md

 If invoked as a function, a side effect is added.
 A side effect may be a text node, an HTMLElement, or a function.

+Note that object and array require some special handling if accessed within their own effects.

 ```ts
 import spicy from "@spicyjs/core";
 import { reactor } from "@spicyjs/reactor";